 - will generally be allocated for periods of 3 years at a time, but may be made for shorter periods where this is more appropriate

 - may be made for reduced amounts in subsequent years as organisations gain independence from the fund

 - will be made keeping in mind other policies such as accessibility and current Council priorities

-- can be made to community groups submitting joint proposals for office space, or proposals where a sharing of resources or communal space is included
+- can be made to community groups submitting joint proposals for workspace, or proposals where a sharing of resources or communal space is included

 - will only be made to organisations, or clusters of groups, requiring office accommodation for 30 or more hours per week.

 - Contribute to building community capability, and / or capacity for promoting social well-being for Wellington residents, by providing coordination and support for other groups.

-- Office space is located within the Wellington rate-paying area and the organisation offers services that are accessible to all Wellingtonians.
+- Workspace is located within the Wellington rate-paying area and the organisation offers services that are accessible to all Wellingtonians.

 - Are groups, or clusters of groups, renting accommodation for 30 or more hours per week.